svix/svix-webhooks/README.md

 SVIX_QUEUE_TYPE = "redis"
 ```

+### OpenTelemetry

+You may send tracing information to the OpenTelemetry Collector which allows forwarding trace events to a number of external services.

+You can see more in [these instructions](./OpenTelemetry.md)

 ### Connection Pool Size

 There are two configuration variables `db_pool_max_size` and `redis_pool_max_size` which control the maximum allowed size of the connection pool for PostgreSQL and Redis respectively.